The Day I Learned Standing Up for People Can Save LivesOumar Kenneh Worcester

 Teachers also discriminate against Mandingo students in other ways.
 For example, Muslim holidays are not considered national holidays.
 Faculty members would give quizzes and tests on our religious holidays in order to watch us fail.

-After the abolition of slavery in America, free black slaves were taken to Liberia by the American colonization society (ACS).
+After the abolition of slavery in America, freed black people were taken to Liberia by the American colonization society (ACS).
 Liberia was founded by the ACS in 1847 and is the oldest country on the African continent.
 But Mandingoes were there before the Americans arrived.
 In fact, the Mandingoes were the first early traders in West Africa.
 They also created the Mali empire, the center of civilization in West Africa.
 The empire’s total area included nearly all the land between the Sahara Desert and coastal forests.
 It spanned the modern-day countries of Senegal, southern Mauritania, Mali, northern Burkina Faso, western Niger, the Gambia, Guinea, the Ivory Coast, and northern Ghana.
-That is why Mandingo is still spoken in 10 countries in Africa.
+That is why Mandingo is still spoken in ten countries in Africa.
 So, I am very proud to be Mandingo.
 So, I asked my classmates why they are considered citizens, but Mandingoes are not.

-But when I would speak up, teachers would punish me for telling the truth to my classmates because they all hated us.
+But when I would speak up, teachers would punish me for telling the truth to my classmates, because they all hated us.

 In 1989 Liberia erupted into a civil war, with all the other tribes in the country turning against the Mandingo tribe.
 Many died in the bloody war in Liberia.
 I lost dozens of family members in that bloody civil war.
 After the war, Mandingo people started coming back to their country, but their houses were all occupied.
 The people who had taken over the houses refused to give us back our homes and land.
 And the government is not saying anything about it.
 Our people get killed, harassed, and insulted at checkpoints and borders.